realworldaihub/tokengen2/README.md

    - Check API keys are configured correctly
    - Verify network supports verification
    - Ensure contract source matches deployed bytecode

+### Common Solana Issues

+1. **Transaction Failing**:
+   - Ensure you have enough SOL for transaction fees
+   - Verify your wallet is connected to the correct network
+   - Try increasing priority fee

+2. **Wallet Connection Issues**:
+   - Ensure Phantom or Solflare is installed
+   - Try refreshing the page and reconnecting
+   - Check that you're signing the correct message

+3. **Token Creation Failures**:
+   - Check network status and RPC endpoint
+   - Ensure you have sufficient SOL for the transaction
+   - Verify token parameters are valid

+4. **Airdrop Failures**:
+   - Ensure recipient addresses are valid Solana addresses
+   - Check that you have sufficient token balance
+   - Reduce batch size if transaction is too large

 6. **General Issues**:
    - Refresh the page